Hard work but lots of fun!

 has allergies, or other special challenges.

 Do you have an Athletic Trainer or Nurse?

-We have two Athletic Trainers, two Nurses, and a Nurse Practitioner who accepts all the
+also have a Nurse Practitioner who accepts all the prescription medication the

 "I sure miss all our USGTC campers.
 I can't wait to see them again this coming